 In our salads, we had lettuce, carrots, pumpkins, eggplants, zucchinis, avocados and, last but not least, olives, lots of them!
 From home, we took some nuts, seeds and dehydrated sweet potato chips, that we added as a nutritious complement.

-I can only feel thankful for these fantastic simple meals that I was able to experience, in a completely different environment, without any concern about forcing myself to consume any heavy cooked fatty and spicy foods, that could unbalance my body and mind, that I so wanted to keep as clear and opened as possible.
+I can only feel thankful for these fantastic simple meals that we were able to experience, in a completely different environment, without any concern about forcing ourselves to consume any heavy cooked fatty and spicy foods, that could unbalance us and disturb this great detoxification process.

-Everywhere we go, we always find some sort of animal exploitation.
-There is no point of saying that this only happens in developing countries, as we know, for example, the “food” industry is one of the biggest cruelty against animals and that exists around the world.
-We have animals on our plate, trapped animals, animals used for transport, sacrificed animals, animals used for entertainment, abandoned animals, and the list goes on and on.
+Everywhere we go, we can always find some sort of animal exploitation – animals on our plate, trapped animals, animals used for transport, sacrificed animals, animals used for entertainment, abandoned animals, and the list goes on and on.

 Just like in other cultures, we have seen many meat, egg and dairy dishes in Morocco.
 They have the very well known “tagine”, which is usually prepared with meat, although they have vegetarian versions of it.
 Besides that, they may prepare an egg’s pizza, a milky soup, a cheesy pie, a simple omelet and a roast chicken.
 How great it will be when we all release the idea that we need animal products to keep our bodies alive.

 As good merchants, the Moroccans sell numerous products made of animal skin and hair.
 We are so used to these handmade products here and there, and, yet, for me, it always has its own impact.
-About two years ago, I still had an old leather bag and some leather sandals, that I liked so much.
-I personally think that the traditional Moroccan shoes look pretty.
+About two years ago, I still kept an old leather bag and some leather sandals, that I liked a lot, and now I still use some clothes made of wool.
 The thing is, do we or do not we want to keep our eyes shut to all the process that lies behind?
 Animals need their skin to live, so I guess we all get the picture.

 The first animal we were in contact with was a donkey we found at the market, in Marrakesh.
 He was carrying merchandise and he was standing still.
 I remembered I had a few carrots in my bag, so I asked the man who was close to him if we could feed him.
 He smiled at us, said yes, got up and untied him.
-At that time, I became conscious about the way animals are attached to the carts, in order to transport them.
+At that time, I became conscious of the way animals are attached to the carts, in order to transport them.
 He ate the carrots, moving his mouth in that funny way donkeys do.
-I actually felt good for realizing that my spontaneous intention to feed him released him temporarily.
+I felt good for realizing that the spontaneous intention to feed him actually released him, at least temporarily.